 In the 1950s, 'Teddy' Haylock the editor of Yachting World magazine recognized the need for a new, economical sail training dinghy and commissioned boat builder Jack Holt to design one.
-Haylock specified for it to be a complete miniature yacht with mainsail, jib and spinnaker, and this concept was brought to life by Holt as the International Cadet.
+Haylock specified for it to be a complete miniature yacht with mainsail, jib and spinnaker, and this concept was brought to life by Holt as the International Cadet dinghy.
 In its history, this boat has inspired many of the racing yachtsmen including Olympic medallists.

-Built in plywood, the Cadet is similar in design to the Optimist but designed for two juniors.
+Built in plywood, the Cadet dinghy is similar in design to the Optimist but designed for two juniors.
 It opens training much further than the single handed trainers as the jib and spinnaker have to be mastered, making the entry to larger and exhilarating racing boats.
-The boat is small and physically impossible for an adult to sail one making it essential that a teenaged skipper take on and train a younger crew.
+The Cadet sailboat is small and physically impossible for an adult to sail one making it essential that a teenaged skipper take on and train a younger crew.

 Jack Holt's was asked to collaborate with Barry Bucknell, who had devised a new way of assembling a small boat using glass fibre tape to join sheets of plywood.
-From this collaboration, emerged one of the more successful small boats, the Mirror dinghy.
+From this collaboration, emerged one of the more successful small boats, the Mirror sailing dinghy.
 Although not designed as a sail training dinghy, the Mirror has filled that role, as it is one of the smallest boats in which an adult can sit while instructing a junior.

-The Mirror sports a mainsail, jib and spinnaker, but the sails are larger than the Cadet so the Mirror is able to carry more weight.
+The Mirror sailing dinghy sports a mainsail, jib and spinnaker, but the sails are larger than the Cadet so the Mirror is able to carry more weight.
 Light enough to car-top; the Mirror earns the title of multipurpose dinghy, being as capable of carrying a family on a picnic or turning out for club races at weekends.

 The developing teenager has increased physical strength and a desire for independence, which is suited to a two person youth dinghy.
 The best known and one that has been used for international youth competition over the years, is the 420.